Anschuss/flask-celery/README.md

-# project1
+# project
-tutorial project to learn flask + celery
+demo project to learn flask and celery